15 White Birds You Must See – Identification & Facts!

 • Habitat: Tropical islands, open oceans.

-• Lays eggs directly on tree branches.
+• Features: Hovers gracefully while hunting, Lays eggs directly on tree branches, Strong, agile flight.

 • Diet: Small fish, squid.